MaryamAsgarinezhad/obsidian/NLP/Deep Learning Architectures.md

 A whole transformer architecture:
 ![[Pasted image 20240523235139.png]]

-- Transformers may use n-grams while predicting the next word, which will only create texts that only the n-adjacent words of it make sense, not longer ones.
+- Text predictors may use n-grams while predicting the next word, which will only create texts that only the n-adjacent words of it make sense, not longer ones.
+They may not necssarily use a neural network.